puzzle/ansible-training/content/labs/01.0/_index.en.md

 and check to make sure that only the key(s) you wanted were added.
 ```

-Test it by running the ssh command executed on that node:
+Test it by running the SSH command executed on that node:
 ```bash
 $ ssh <node-ip> hostname
 [yourusernamehere]-node1